longdivision/pure-click/README.md

 ## Usage

-Depends on a couple of environmental values:
+Depends on the following of environmental values:

 * `PURE_URL`: The URL for the gym's website.
 * `PURE_EMAIL`: The login email used for the gym's website.